natej/panos-upgrade/docs/DEPLOYMENT.md

 ### Access Requirements

-- Panorama API key with permissions:
+- **Panorama API key** (for device discovery only):
-  - Device management
+  - Device management read access
+- **Firewall credentials** (for direct connections):
+  - Username/password with API access on all firewalls
-  - Software management
+  - Software management permissions
-  - Configuration read access
+- **Network connectivity**:
+  - To Panorama server (for discovery)
+  - To all firewall management IPs (for operations)
 - SSH/console access to deployment server
 - Sudo privileges for systemd service setup